onera/Cassiopee/CPlot/doc2/source/CPlot.rst

 .. py:function:: CPlot.getActiveZones()

+    ..
+A2.O0.D0

-    Return the list of active (displayed) zones.
+    Return the list of active (visible) zones.

     :return: list of zone numbers
     :rtype: list of ints